jnomikos/BendelBot.py/README.md

 You must provide the token to your discord bot in the .env file first.

-Navigate to the .env file and provide your token after the `DISCORD_TOKEN=`
+Navigate to the .env.example file.
+Rename this file to .env.

+Provide your token after the `DISCORD_TOKEN=`

 As an example